venusang/Digest-Rails-App-2/README.md

 This is the UI for the Digest web pages

-Technologies used:
-- Ruby on Rails
+This is a Ruby on Rails project that uses the following front-end stuffs:
 - Coffee Script
 - HAML
 - SASS